How to Spot the Most Common Skin Cancer

-Keep in mind that BCCs can also look different from the descriptions above.
-In some people, BCCs can resemble noncancerous skin conditions such as psoriasis or eczema.
-Other times, the condition is diagnosed when a cut from shaving does not heal.
-In patients with darker skin, about half of BCCs are pigmented (meaning brown in color).
+Keep in mind that BCCs can look different from the descriptions above.
+In some people, BCCs resemble noncancerous skin conditions such as psoriasis or eczema.
+In people with darker skin, about half of BCCs are pigmented (meaning brown in color).

 When in doubt, check it out.
 Follow your instincts and visit your dermatologist if you see anything new, changing or unusual on your skin.

 A basal cell carcinoma may be pigmented, like this one, on skin of color.
 Photo courtesy of Andrew Alexis, MD, MPH